tryfsharp/tryfsharp-site/tutorials/getting-started.md

     let sides = 6
     let rnd = System.Random()

-The first line defines an `int` variable, but the second one is more interesting.
+The first line defines an integer variable, but the second one is more interesting.
 We are creating an instance of the `Random` class from standard libraries, so that we can generate some random numbers!
 Type `System.Random` in the editor - this will be easy thanks to auto-completion support!